WebAssembly/spec/spectec/test-prose/TEST.md

 Numtype_sub
 - numtype matches only itself.

-Expand
-- The :ref:`expansion <aux-expand-deftype>` of deftype is comptype if:
-  - the composite type $expanddt(deftype) is comptype.

 Vectype_sub
-- the vector type vectype matches only itself.
+- vectype matches only itself.

 Heaptype_ok
 - the heap type heaptype is valid if: